Dolmabahce Palace

 The Red Room is known for its red and gold decorations.
 This room was used for formal receptions and features a large crystal chandelier and intricate carvings on the ceiling.
 The Red Room is a testament to the palace's rich cultural heritage.

-Ataturk's Room Inside the Dolmabahce Palace
+Ataturk's Room Inside Dolmabahce Palace

 Ataturk's Room